 Still talking in a low voice into his cell, he walks over to a table for four, leaving the barista with the hesitating client.

-Granny sees Iorghu Stanescu immediately but doesn’t recognize him.
+Granny sees the tall dark man immediately, but doesn’t recognize him at first.
 She stops on the threshold, scanning the small café, taking in the cozy interior with the odd chairs and different wooden tables.
 The café is not very busy at this hour of the day.
-A young woman is sleeping in an armchair, her half full wineglass balancing next to an upturned book on the table next to her and an extremely pale woman is silently reading at a corner table.
-Granny notices the gloves and frowns.
+A young woman is sleeping in an armchair, her half full wineglass balancing next to an upturned book on the table next to her and an extremely pale woman is silently reading at a corner table, her book is half shading her face, but Granny recognizes the kind woman at the grocer’s.
+She notices the gloves and frowns.
 But where is the detective?
 Is she too early?
-She checks her watch and notices a dark man in a business suit discreetly wave her over to his table.
+She checks her watch and notices the dark man in the business suit discreetly wave her over to his table.

 ‘Mrs. Grey.’
 He stands up and shakes her hand.
 ‘Please have a seat.’

 Granny takes the proffered hand and sits on his left.
 ‘Mr. Stanescu?
 I didn’t recognize you.’
-She looks pointedly at his hair and moustache.
+She looks pointedly at his thick black hair and well-kept moustache.

 He chuckles.
 ‘Is it that good?
 I have been on a mission calling for me to follow a business man from Bucharest and-’ He’s interrupted by the barista showing up with a cup for Granny and a new pot of steaming tea, taking the empty one with her.
 ‘Anyway… Some tea?’